-From our guest contributor, Michelle Borba.
+From our guest contributor, Michele Borba.

 Parents behaving badly is a timeless problem, but there’s a modern-day category of ill-behaving Moms and Dads who could easily earn membership in the Parents Wall of Shame.
 Their actions are insensitive, manipulative and callous, but also impact kids.
 Make no mistake, uncivil adult behaviors affect children’s moral development.
 After all, kids learn values like compassion, honesty, sportsmanship, civility, and respect from example.
 And oh how today’s kids desperately need good role models!
 But grownup insensitivity also affects other parents who should be around supportive, civil-minded adults!
 Here are six bad parenting behaviors that are affecting our kids’ character and solutions.

 New Child and Parent Motto: “Share and take turns.”

 Whether it’s bragging about our kid’s grades, talent, or athletic feats, parents love to boast!
 One survey found that the average mom posts a whooping 1,000 photos of their child online before he turns five.
 Of course we are proud of our kids, but always bragging, constantly comparing, or continually dismissing other children’s accomplishments also lower the other parent’s confidence.
 Parental boasting and bragging may be one reason today’s teen narcissism increased 58 percent in 30 years.
 Watch out!
 Kids copy what they see and hear and it’s not always pretty and polite.

 Solution: Parental pride is natural, so when a parent who rarely boasts finally does, she deserves our sincere “Congrats.”
 If bragging is usually one-sided and rarely considers your child’s accolades, try: “Isn’t it wonderful how well our kids are doing?
 Mine just…” (and then describe your pride).